Getting to Know GIRFEC: what Getting it Right for Every Child means for Children and Young People who are disabled or living with long term conditions

 About the Project

-disabled children and those living with long term conditions and their parents and carers.
+Our project is aimed at raising awareness of Getting It Right For Every Child (GIRFEC) for disabled children and those living with long term conditions and their parents and carers.

-this feedback to help inform GIRFEC guidance and practice, promoting the voice of children and young people and their parents and carers.
+We will collate feedback from those who participate in GIRFEC information sessions and provide reports to the Scottish Government on this feedback to help inform GIRFEC guidance and practice, promoting the voice of children and young people and their parents and carers.

 Meet the Team

 Ronnie brings 40 years of experience in children’s services , including social work, education and regulation.
 Positions he has held include, Director of Children’s Services Regulation with the Care Commission, Head of Children’s Services with East Lothian Council and Assistant Director, National Services with CHILDREN1st.
 A passionate advocate of listening to children, Ronnie firmly believes that GIRFEC holds the promise of helping children, young people and their families have a real say about the nature of the support and services they need.
+Currently, Ronnie is seconded on a part time basis to the Scottish Government GIRFEC team as their 3rd sector policy implementation advisor.

 What will we be doing to raise awareness?

-Current Sessions Planned
+Current Events Planned

 Getting to Know GIRFEC Video Series